Search

 Allow your hair to air-dry or use a diffuser attachment on a hair dryer set to low heat to dry your hair.
 Tip: Use a microfiber towel to get rid of excess water.
 Microfiber towels are gentle on coily hair and will prevent coils from matting.

 Remember, coily hair tends to be drier and more fragile compared to other hair types.
 Therefore, it's important to strike a balance between keeping it clean and not over-washing it.
 The frequency of washing coily hair can depend on factors such as your hair texture, scalp oil production, and how active your lifestyle is.
 As a general rule of thumb, coily hair should be washed once a week or every other week, unless you have a specific scalp condition that requires more frequent washing.
-If you have an active lifestyle or sweat a lot, you may need to wash your hair more frequently to remove sweat and buildup.
-In between washes, you can refresh your hair and scalp by using a dry shampoo or co-washing with a conditioner.

 Ultimately, the key is to find a hair washing routine that works for your unique hair type and lifestyle, and to adjust it as needed to keep your hair healthy and looking its best.